svalio/atlassian-connect-express-encryption/README.md

         "store": {
           // You won't want to use the memory store in production, or your install
           // registrations will be forgotten any time your app restarts.
 Here
-          // we tell feebs to use the PostgreSQL backend for the default
+          // we tell atlassian-connect-express to use the PostgreSQL backend for the default
           // JugglingDB adapter.
           "type": "postgres",
           // Again, a PaaS host like Heroku will probably provide the db connection
-          // URL to you through the environment, so we tell feebs to use that value.
+          // URL to you through the environment, so we tell atlassian-connect-express to use that value.
           "url": "$DATABASE_URL"
         },